Celebrating Grandparent’s Day 2018

 Take this moment to think back to the most influential people in your life… who are they?

 Some of you may immediately have thought parents or grandparents, siblings, aunts or uncles, friends etc. but regardless of who popped into your head- they were likely influenced at some point by an elder who took the time to help mold, mentor and set the tone for them.
 President Carter created this day to recognize the critical role of elders and Grandparents in the successful foundation and growth of American society in a way similar to Mother’s and Father’s Day.

-Grandparent’s Day is especially important to us at Lessard Builders and aged care property management.
+Grandparent’s Day is especially important to us at Lessard Builders.
 It was Dan Lessard, our founder and Grandfather/Great-Grandfather, who laid the foundation for Lessard Builders.
 Dan then taught his son Addie the carpentry, management and construction skills needed to be an exceptional builder and someday pass along the family trade.
 It was that carpenter-builder foundation which was passed from Dan to his son Addie which in time filtered down to Dan’s Grandsons- including Brian Lessard, our owner today.
 Without the foundation laid by past generations Lessard Builders and many businesses would not exist today.

 Please take a moment this Sunday, September 9th to honor and remember the elders in your family and your life who lit the torch to show you the way.
 As Socrates once said, “Education is the kindling of a flame, not the filling of a vessel.”
 If not for many a Grandparent’s stories, love and encouragement, most of us and our Nation would be very different today.